Carrot Bundt Cake

-- In a large bowl, cream together the sugar, eggs, and oil until light and creamy, about 2-3 minutes on medium speed.
+- In a large bowl, cream the sugar, eggs, and oil until light and creamy, about 2-3 minutes, on medium speed.
 Beat in the vanilla extract.

-- In a separate large bowl whisk together the flour, baking soda, cinnamon, and salt.
+- Whisk together the flour, baking soda, cinnamon, and salt in a separate large bowl.

 - In two additions, add the flour mixture to the butter mixture, mixing until combined after each addition.
 The mixture will be a bit thick at this point.

-- At low speed, gently mix in the carrots, pineapple, and walnuts.
+- Gently mix in the carrots, pineapple, and walnuts at low speed.
 The mixture should now resemble more of a batter.

-- Pour the batter into the prepared bundt pan, and carefully smooth the surface evenly.
+- Pour the batter into the prepared bundt pan and evenly smooth the surface.

-- Remove from the oven and allow to cool in the pan for about 15 minutes before flipping over onto a wire rack to cool completely before glazing.
+- Remove from the oven and cool in the pan for about 15 minutes before flipping over onto a wire rack to cool completely before glazing.

-- To make the glaze: In a medium-sized bowl, whisk together the glaze ingredients, starting with 1 Tablespoon of milk and adding more as needed.
+- To make the glaze: Whisk together the glaze ingredients in a medium-sized bowl, starting with 1 Tablespoon of milk and adding more as needed.